kbvernon/modtheworld/12-statistical_graphics.md

 </tbody>
 </table>

-Now, we just need a way of providing the color we want to those parameters.
-For this, R offers a number of tools.
-The two most intuitive ones are perhaps the name of the color and its R number identifier.
+Now, we just need a way of telling those parameters what colors we want to use.
+For this, R offers a number of tools, the two most commonly used being the name of the color and the number R has assigned to it.
 For a complete list of R color names, you can use the `colors()` function.

 ```r